moltin/js-sdk/README.md

 ### Multiple Gateways

-Supporting multiple gateways is as simple as giving the gateway a `name` by specifying thing `name` property when initializing the gateway.
+You can support multiple gateways with a `name` property when initializing the gateway.

-This `name` should be unique as if not it will share the same storage keys with the other gateways of the same name.
+`name` should be unique to avoid sharing storage keys with the other gateways of the same name.

 ```js
 import { gateway as EPCCGateway } from "@moltin/sdk"